usc-mrel/mri_metal_simulation/README.md

 - `phantom.mask`: Tissue segmentation mask with tissue IDs
 - `phantom.resolution`: Phantom resolution [x, y, z] (mm)
 - `phantom_config.materials`: Material specifications

+**Note**: If users want to use their own data, phantom data should follow the above file structure to run the simulation without any error.

 ### Tissue Parameter Customization
 Tissue parameters (T1, T2, PD) can be customized from `simulation/helpers/prepareParameterMaps.m`.
 The function supports: